 On 22 October 2003, the DFG signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, signalling its commitment to supporting exchange in research by promoting freely accessible online electronic resources.

 In spring 2016, the DFG signed the Expression of Interest of the OA2020 initiative.
 OA2020 was launched as a global initiative by the Max Planck Society in 2015.
 Since then, it has been supported by a growing number of researchers, libraries, institutions and organisations.
 Its aim is to accelerate the transition to open access by converting scientific journals which have previously been behind a paywall to open access.
 The money currently spent on subscriptions to journals should be reallocated towards funding the costs of open access publication models.
-The DFG supports the initiative through the establishment of the National Contact Point Open Access OA2020.de along with other organisations which form part of the Alliance.
+The DFG supported the initiative through the establishment of the National Contact Point Open Access OA2020.de along with other organisations which form part of the Alliance.

 In 2018, the DFG published a strategy paper on “Funding Information Infrastructures for Research”.
 The strategy paper reflects on the structural framework conditions of DFG funding activities in the field of scientific information infrastructures and explores the current need for changes in this area.
 The strategy paper also includes an in-depth examination of the transition to open access, one of the funding areas where the DFG identified the biggest need for action in 2018.
 With regard to the transition to open access, the DFG saw the greatest need for action in the areas of funding publication fees, open access monitoring within the DFG and further development of open access funding guidelines.
 Concrete measures have been formulated for all three topics, which are now being implemented.